Who is Caine & Weiner?

 Will Caine & Weiner sue me or garnish my wages?

 Sometimes a debt collector will sue in an attempt to collect a debt, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Caine and Weiner again.

 Is Caine & Weiner hurting my credit score?